 You may want to bring two tow lines to attach to either side of a one-off or from the back of one teammates pack to the front of another.
 A ten foot section of bungee should be sufficient; you can always knot it in the middle if it becomes too long.
 Just make sure to tie secure knots into the carabiners at either end.
 Also, remember that using a towline requires good communication, since the person following may not be able to see obstacles ahead, or know when to stop and start.
 In the end, effective distribution of energy will help keep your team together and move much faster.

 Often referred to as orienteering, navigation is one of the most critical parts of adventure racing.
 Even the best teams can easily find themselves off track and racing in the wrong direction, a costly mistake.

 Navigation can be very complicated and seem overwhelming.
 However, if you and your teammates hold to the basics and assess and confirm your position early and often you will stay out of a lot of trouble.
-For the Adventure TEAM Challenge, there are two critical pieces of navigation equipment, a topographic map (which is provided) and a compass.
+For the Adventure Team Challenge Colorado, there are two critical pieces of navigation equipment, a topographic map (which is provided) and a compass.
 GPS devices are allowed but can add confusion in the hands of an inexperienced user.